 Red Meat Ants form large subterranean nests normally completely bare of vegetation but covered with small pebbles that have been excavated from below the surface.
 If the nest is disturbed, large numbers of the ants will emerge aggressively to protect the nest.
 They create foraging trails which they travel along during the day to forage, unlike other species which may choose to forage at night.
 Being omnivores, they will eat both plants and animals.
 Workers of the colony are equipped with powerful jaws and communicate with each other using chemical cues.

 The Robber Fly is also known as an Assassin Fly reflecting its notoriously aggressive predatory habit - it waits in ambush to catch its prey in flight.

 Prey mainly consists of other insects which are caught by the Robber Fly's strong claws, present on each of its legs.
 A powerful poison is injected once prey is caught and enzymes help to digest the meal, leaving behind a discarded exoskeleton.

+The Wolf Spider earns its name by its method of hunting and capturing prey: it chases and runs it down just as a wild dog does.
+Most are wanderers although some build burrows, and they are found in a variety of habitats including coastal sand dunes.
 There are many species of Wolf Spider, ranging in size, but all have eight eyes in three rows, with the four smaller eyes in front and the four largest arranged in a square.
 It has remarkable powers of observation, recognising landmarks by which it finds its way back home after foraging at night.